AKlyuev/arsenklyuev.com/README.md

 # Welcome

 This is my website!
 Feel free to look through the source code.
-If you're interested in how I made it or want to make a similar one, take a look at [this post](https://www.arsenklyuev.com/blog/how-i-made-this-website).
+I have taken down the website as of ~Dec 2025.